Dorin-D/neural-style-pt/README.md

 * Content folder format
   * data: folder containing all images
   * labels.csv : csv file with columns "FILENAME", "CATEGORY": FILENAME is the name of files inside data (e.g. "applauding_001.jpg"), CATEGORY is the class of the images
-  * location_styles : path to your style dataset

 * Style folder format:
   * data: folder containing all style images